 Ricardo Reibsch is researching new applications for storage technologies.
 The focus is on the role of decentralized battery storage systems in successfully turning the energy system around in low-voltage networks, including electromobility, and electric heat generators.

 The team of the graduate school consists of Marlin Arnz, Anya Heider, Alexandra Krumm, Ricardo Reibsch and Philipp Blechinger as coordinator of the school.
-The doctoral students receive a scholarships from the Reiner Lemoine Foundation.
+The doctoral students receive a scholarship from the Reiner Lemoine Foundation.

 c/o Reiner Lemoine Institute